formsandflows/PACo/PACoCo.md

 - The setting "Theme" navaigates a user to the theme screen from where a theme (Default, Dark, High-contract or Fluent UI) can be selected.
 - The header of the theme screen contains a back icon to navigate back to the home screen.

+## Responsiveness

+PACoCo is a responsive app with the following setup:

+- The minimum width of a screen is 1024.
+When the screen width is less, a horizontal scrollbar is shown.
+- There is no maximum width for a screen.
+The app has a maximum width of 1800 though.
+This means that when a screen width is larger than 1800, the app width is 1800 and shown horizontal centered.
+- The minum height of a screen is 640.
+When the screen height is less, a vertical scrollbar (and therefor also a horizontal scrollbar) is shown .

 ## Screens
 There are three special screens in PACoCo which need some extra explanation:
 - Color Screen